clearblueskymind/Keto-Friendly-/Porch-Garden/Fig-Tree/Captain-Jack’s-neem-oil-spray-Every-7-14-Days.md

 ---
 ## BONUS: Neem not only helps control pests, but the coating can give the foliage a subtle shine and vitality, almost like a gentle protective hug. 😀
 ---

+## September 13 – The Fig Tree’s Challenges
+I had imagined the screened porch as a quiet sanctuary, a place where pests would be kept at bay.
+Yet the ants arrived first, curious and persistent.
+Then the scale, and finally, the mealybugs, each revealing themselves in their own time.

+Today, I watch the fig leaves, dark green and glistening after neem, and I realize that each small invader is also a reminder: care is never passive.
+My hands, my attention, my patience—all are part of the tree’s story, a conversation that flows between vigilance and trust.

+Though the porch is enclosed, the garden remains alive, full of surprises and lessons.
+In responding with calm and kindness, I witness the tree thriving despite the challenges, and I am reminded that life’s beauty often grows alongside effort and watchfulness.

+---